Growth vs Scaling: What It Really Means to Grow a Business Efficiently

 Remember, while payroll with QuickBooks is a popular option, its value can vary.
 The size of your business, payroll complexity, and whether you already use or plan to use other QuickBooks products will all factor in.

-Wise Business can help you save big time on international payroll.
-One of the most useful features we offer is batch payments, which allows you to pay up to 1000 invoices in one go.
-This is perfect for small businesses that are supporting a global team's payroll, saving a ton of time and hassle.
+Signing up to Wise Business allows access to BatchTransfer which you can use to pay up to 1000 invoices in one go.
+This is perfect for small businesses that are managing a global team, saving a ton of time and hassle when making payments.

-Mid-market rate: Get the rate you deserve with no hidden fees on transfers
+Mid-market rate: Get the mid-market exchange rate with no hidden fees on international transfers

 Auto-conversions: Don't like the current currency exchange rate?
-Set your rate, and Wise sends the transfer at the ideal moment
+Set your desired rate, and Wise sends the transfer the moment the rate is met

 Let’s dig into actual user feedback from two major software review platforms, G2 and Capterra.